Dinglet/embedded-os/homework3/README.md

-# Homework 2: Delivery Platform (online version)
+# Homework 3: Delivery Platform (multi-user online version)

 ## Introduction

-In this homework, we will continue with the contents of [homework 1](../homework1/) and modify the original standalone delivery system to a connectable version using a socket server.
+In this homework, we will continue with the contents of [homework 2](../homework2/) and modify the original single-user connectable version to a multi-user one.

 ## Specification